-Are you looking for some good books this summer to keep you company while you practice social distancing?
+Are you looking for some good books this summer?
 Need a good read to help meet a Vital Need?
 Look no further.
 Here’s my shortlist of favorites on all things wellbeing.

 The Gifts of Imperfection by Brené Brown